acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 [Unsinkable Sam , he rode to Gibraltar with the rescued crew and served as a ship cat on three more vessels – one of which also sank before retiring to the Belfast Home for Sailors]ANCHOR .`

 The fragment that contains the main predicate is to be given annotations that apply to the complete sentence.

+In reported speech, a single utterance may be broken into multiple syntactic sentences, e.g.,

+- (52.a) " [My God !]FRAGMENT " he whispered .
+- (52.b) " [What was it ?]ANCHOR" (Doyle, Baskerville)

 ### 1.11.3 Entity Relations: `EntRel`